hamzainsaf/ARS/README.md

 ### RAG
-Use the 'generate_response' function to get respnse using RAG implementation
+Use the `generate_responce` function to get respnse using RAG implementation